 Some research has attempted to mix domain knowledge with data-driven models because pure domain knowledge-based models and pure data-driven models are often insufficient to handle complicated situations.
 On the other hand, domain knowledge is routinely used for feature engineering, but it has not yet been fully integrated with deep-learning models [18].
 In this situation, domain knowledge is frequently underused.
 To deal with this issue, a theory-guided framework was suggested and achieved good performance in many fields.
 For instance, theory-guided neural networks (TgNNs) were successfully applied in the field of hydrology by Wang et al. and and He et al. [19, 20].
 Karpatne et al. suggested five methods for combining scientific knowledge and data science in their theory-guided data science (TGDS) proposal [21].
 For computational fluid dynamics, Raissi et al. used the physics-informed neural network (PINN) [22], which is essentially a type of theory-guided neural network (TgNN), and achieved good results.
 As a prediction model for oil/water phase flow, Li et al. developed a TgNN [23].
 To verify that the model outputs respect known governing equations, Chen et al. created a sort of hard constraint model under the theory-guided framework [24].
 TgDLF was developed in the area of electrical load forecasting referring to the idea of theory-guided methods [25].
 In the field of wind power forecasting, Huang et al. proposed a Tg-OFNN [26].
 In Tg-OFNN, wind power is divided into two parts, the first of which can be learned from human knowledge and the second of which can be approximated by a deep-learning model.
 Additionally, they developed a priori-guided and data-driven hybrid model for wind power forecasting [27], which divides the forecasting process into one theory-guided stage and two data-driven stages.
-The two theory-guided methods mentioned above have produced good results, but human knowledge is not closely integrated with the deep-learning model's training process and does not serve as a foundation for the model optimization, which may prevent human knowledge from playing to its full potential.
-In this study, we propose theory-guided deep-learning wind power forecasting (TgDPF), in which human knowledge is applied in a different way to aid the training of deep-learning model.
+The two theory-guided methods mentioned above have used the deterministic domain knowledge, however, many prior information exist in the form of probability distributions, such as wind power curves.
+However, current methods are unable to effectively embed such probability distributions into the wind power forecasting model, leading to the insufficient utilization of domain knowledge.
+In this study, we propose theory-guided deep-learning wind power forecasting (TgDPF), in which human knowledge is applied in the form of embedded probability distributions to aid the training of deep-learning model.

 In TgDPF, the probability distribution of wind power is embedded into the training process of the deep-learning model LSTM.
 Specifically, the wind power curve representing the probability distribution of wind power can be calculated by the method of kernel density estimation [36], and the difference of probability distribution can be obtained by JS divergence [43].
 The loss of LSTM can be divided into two parts, one part represents the difference between the wind power distribution predicted by the model and the actual wind power distribution, and this part of loss comes from human knowledge; The other part of the loss is the MSE loss, which is purely data-driven loss.
 These two losses can be effectively combined to make the final trained model more accurate and robust.